hardevsanghera/nutanix.cclm.demo/README.md

     ]
    }
    - See WHAT YOU GET below for details of what was deployed and configured
-6. In PC of Primary:
+7. In PC of Primary:
     - enable Disaster Recovery (via settings)
     - configure a Protecion Policy
     - configure an Execution Plan
-7. Do your demo:
+8. Do your demo:
     - Although VMs have been provided with software (SQL Server and/or SQL Studio Manager) no client application has been provided.
     - You could obtain/write a client application that utilizes the SQL Server database while you live migrate it, or use ping!

 WHAT YOU GET
 - A single PC (of the primary cluster) with cluster_A and cluster_B connected
 - A Windows Server VM with SQL Server and SQL Studio Manager installed - connected to vlan: CCLMvlan (the stretch vlan)
-  - Only this VM can be live migrated
+  - Only server VM can be live migrated
 - A Windows Workstation with SQL Studio Manager installed - connected to vlan: CCLMvlan
   - Although called a Workstation it's a server guest OS!
 - Both VMs are enabled for RDP and ping
 - cluster_A and cluster_B have:
   - storage container:     CCLMcontainer
   - managed vlan/network:  CCLMvlan
+- PC
   - category:              CCLMcat

 PRE-REQS